dimakura/reforma/core/README.md

 // => true
 ```

-User defined types cannot be converted to field implicitly.
+User-defined types cannot be converted to field implicitly.
 When needed, this conversion should be explicit using `toField` getter.

 ```js
 profileType.__isType__